John Stamos Posts Hilarious Throwback That Has Fans Comparing Him To David Cassidy & Princess Diana

 “I’m fascinated by the world of teen idols, ex-teen idols,” Stamos said in September.
 “Back in the day, you would have to wait to buy a teen magazine to find out what your favorite celebrity was doing, to get the fan club address.
 Now with social media, you can just go right to it.
 That’s an interesting world to me.”

-John Stamos was just 18 years old and just out of high school when he scored the role of Blackie Parrish on the hit ABC soap General Hospital in 1982.
+John Stamos was just 18-years-old and just out of high school when he scored the role of Blackie Parrish on the hit ABC soap General Hospital in 1982.
 The contract role catapulted the young actor to instant fame and Tiger Beat cover status.
 Stamos went on to star in the short-lived CBS series Dreams, in which he showed off his musical chops.
 By the late 1980s, he was a household name on Full House, but based on his throwback photos he missed a pivotal teen idol decade that could have put him on the map with the Cassidy Brothers, Leif Garrett, Donny Osmond, and Scott Baio.
 If only he had been discovered sooner.

 John Stamos currently appears on You and Fuller House, both on Netflix.